yatoxlee/yatoxlee.github.io/README.md

 The internship of data analysis requires excel, python and tableau.
 I wanna apply for the internships so I gonna pause my process of learning pytorch for a while.

+For Tableau:

+I've learnt some basic operations through a video in youtube.
+Tableau for D. science and D. visualization.
+Here.[http://youtube.com/watch?v=TPMlZxRRaBQ]

+This video is organized in a loose way.
+But I learnt some basic operations.

 3/11/25
 About activation function